 - Eating or drinking something you find soothing or comforting

-- Walking around the room, or
+- Walking around the room, or round the block

 - Looking at soothing pictures or photographs